Bivariate vine copula based regression, bivariate level and quantile curves: Conclusions and outlook

 \section{Conclusions and outlook}

-We studied the problem of bivariate (unconditional and conditional) quantiles using a very flexible class of models, vine copulas.
+We studied the problem of bivariate (unconditional and conditional) quantiles using a flexible class of models, vine copulas, allowing for asymmetric tail dependence.
 They are multivariate distributions constructed from bivariate blocks (pair copulas) using conditioning.
 We develop a novel vine tree structure, the Y-vine tree structure, that is suitable for a regression problem containing bivariate response variables.
 Also, a forward selection of predictors procedure gives the best suitable fitted Y-vine.
 In addition, the Y-vine tree structure enables an easy way of obtaining the bivariate conditional density.
-Our numeric method for evaluating the bivariate quantile sets enables us to evaluate and plot the bivariate quantile sets.
+We propose a numerical procedure for the determination of the level curves of a bivariate (conditional) distribution, and propose a simulation based adjustment of the level $\alpha$ of the level curve resulting in quantile curve with correct probability coverage.
 This way a joint analysis of the dependence structure of the responses given the predictors is possible.
 This is a significant result especially when dealing with responses that are not (conditionally) independent.
-Also, we develop a prediction method for bivariate responses using the Y-vine quantile regression.
-This enables us to not only jointly model, but also predict bivariate response quantiles.
-Additionally, simulation from a Y-vine model is available.
-This is one of the very few methods that can generate multivariate data having two responses with possible tail dependence and asymmetric dependence structures.
+We develop a prediction method for bivariate responses given the predictor values using the Y-vine quantile regression.
+This enables us to not only jointly model, but also predict bivariate response conditional quantiles.
+Additionally, simulation from a Y-vine model for fixed predictor values is available.
 We apply our proposed model on a real life data set containing a bivariate response, minimal and maximal daily temperature.
 We analyse the data with our new approach for dependent responses and provide a joint vine copula model for the two responses.
-For this example, we also highlight the advantages of our joint bivariate modelling over independent and conditionally independent response modelling approaches with vine copulas.
+For this example, we highlight the advantages of our joint bivariate modelling over independent and conditionally independent response modelling approaches with vine copulas.